 Visiting the Philippines with kids offers up a world of adventure that’s hard to beat.
-Filipinos are all about family, and there are few places in the world where travelling with kids offers as welcoming an experience.
+Filipinos are all about family, and there are few places in the world where traveling with kids offers a welcoming experience.

 Family travel in the Philippines has been one of my family’s absolute favorite experiences.
 We LOVE the Philippines!

 After all, my wife Christina was born and raised in Manila, coming to Canada at 11 with her family.
-And she never had an opportunity to go back until we visited the Philippines with kids.
+She never had an opportunity to go back until we visited the Philippines with the kids.

 So, when Christina was invited to her cousin Jed’s wedding in Manila, we packed up and headed out the door.
 And what came of our first family trip to the Philippines led to a love affair that keeps on delivering.